rbutenuth/repeat-until-successful-ff/README.md

 There are two additional features:
 * The delay time between successive repeats can be computed by a DataWeave expression, e.g. to implemenent exponential backoff.
 * You can fail fast for some errors.
-Which ones is determined by a regular expression which tries to match namespace:identifier of the error.
+Which ones is determined by a regular expression which tries to match NAMESPACE:IDENTIFIER of the error.

 Configuration parameters:
 * numberOfRetries (mandatory): How often shall the operation be retried when the first try failed?